Baltimore Museum of Industry

 The Baltimore Museum of Industry celebrates the innovators, entrepreneurs, and workers who propelled this port city into the industrial age and beyond.
 From garment making to airplane manufacturing, food canning to video game design, visitors to the museum will discover how Baltimore’s pioneering spirit built the region’s manufacturing might and continues to shape Maryland today.

 Located in an 1860s oyster cannery on a five-acre waterfront campus, the Baltimore Museum of Industry offers dynamic indoor and outdoor exhibitions, live demonstrations, engaging tours, and hands-on activities for guests of all ages.
+There is FREE onsite parking for visitors.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.